-Last year, we saw the Australian dollar falling quite dramatically through the year against major currencies.
+In 2008, we saw the Australian dollar falling quite dramatically through the year against major currencies.
 The Australian dollar fell sharply against the US dollar from highs above 98c to lows around 60c between July and October 2008, representing a decline in value of 40%.
 When the Australian dollar falls in value, the value of unhedged global assets owned by an Australian investor will increase in value.
 However, this also results in a loss on the sold hedge contract.
+Funds that used hedge contract to hedge the Australian dollar therefore suffered losses on these contracts during that period.